emberjs/data/guides/3-caching.md

 ## Determining The CacheKey And Checking If The Response Is Stale

-- The CacheHandler uses the attached store's IdentifierCache (a CacheKey manager) to determine the Request's CacheKey
+- The CacheHandler uses the attached store's CacheKeyManager (a CacheKey manager) to determine the Request's CacheKey
     - this service will use `cacheOptions.key` if present
     - for `GET` requests if `cacheOptions.key` is not present it will use the url
     - for all other requests it will return `null` indicating the request is not one that can ever be served from cache